EU countries seek legal option to stop Russian LNG imports

 EU countries' energy ministers proposed that new EU gas market rules should include the option for governments to temporarily stop Russian and Belarusian gas exporters from bidding up-front for capacity on the infrastructure needed to deliver LNG into Europe.

-The countries' proposal is part of their negotiating position on new EU gas market rules.
-It is not final and will need to be negotiated with the European Parliament - a process that can take months.
+The proposal is part of countries' negotiating position on new EU gas market rules.
+It must be negotiated with the European Parliament - a process that can take months.

-The 27-country EU has pledged to quit Russian gas in response to Moscow's invasion of Ukraine.
+The 27-country EU has pledged to ditch Russian gas in response to Moscow's invasion of Ukraine.
 Europe's pipeline imports of gas from Russia have plunged since the invasion, but LNG imports have increased.

-Deliveries of Russian liquefied natural gas to Europe increased last year - to 22 bcm, up from around 16 bcm in 2021, according to an EU analysis seen by Reuters.
+Russian LNG deliveries to Europe increased last year - to 22 bcm, up from around 16 bcm in 2021, according to EU analysis.

+Lithuanian Vice Minister for Energy Albinas Zananavicius said the proposal would avoid a situation where LNG infrastructure designed to help countries swap Russian gas for alternatives, was in fact being used to import more from Moscow.

+"You build the infrastructure to get rid of the supplier who manipulated your (gas) markets and caused great difficulties to you - and then you accept the same supplier through LNG?
+There's something wrong with the logic," he told Reuters.

-If approved, the proposal would offer member states a route to stop LNG imports from Russia without having to resort to sanctions - which are politically harder to greenlight because they need unanimous approval from all 27 EU member states.
+If approved, the proposal would offer member states a route to stop Russian LNG imports without using sanctions - which are politically harder to greenlight because they need unanimous approval from all 27 EU member states.

-Countries would be able to impose the limit on Russian firms for a temporary period, so long as it does not disrupt gas flows between EU countries or endanger Europe's energy security, the document said.

-EU Energy Commissioner Kadri Simson this month urged European companies not to sign new Russian LNG deals once their existing contracts expire.
-Spanish Energy Minister Teresa Ribera made the same request to LNG importers and operators in Spain.
+EU Energy Commissioner Kadri Simson this month urged European companies not to sign new Russian LNG deals - a request also made by Spanish Energy Minister Teresa Ribera to firms in Spain.

 However, such requests are not binding, since Russian gas and LNG are not subject to EU sanctions.
 The EU does have a ban on seaborne crude oil and oil products imports from Russia.